 And the steam helps create a really great crust.

-My Basic Salted Soft Pretzel recipe also uses rye flour.
+My Basic Salted Soft Pretzels recipe also uses rye flour.

 Not much, but just enough to give the pretzel a little more depth.